P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 • Damaged spark plugs or spark plugs covered with hydrocarbon deposits (soot)

-New spark plugs are a straightforward job in most cases (Boxers and certain V-engines aside).
-Oxygen sensors are usually relatively easy for a mechanic, too.
+New spark plugs are a straightforward task in most cases (Boxers and certain V-engines aside).
+Oxygen sensors are usually fairly simple for a mechanic, too.

-If these causes are eliminated, the list of possible causes widens considerably.
-The issue could lie anywhere in the ignition or emissions systems.
+If these causes are eliminated, the inventory of potential causes expands considerably.
+The issue could lie anywhere in the ignition or exhaust mechanisms.

-You should get the following checked out, although this is by no means an exhaustive list:
+You should get the following inspected, although this is by no means a complete list:

 • Fuel injectors